ACRae/Mobile-CMUNeXt/README.md

-# Mobile-CMUNeXt - Semantic Segmentation of Medical Images for Fast Diagnosis
+# Mobile-CMUNeXt: Semantic Segmentation of Medical Images for Fast Diagnosis

 Real-time semantic segmentation of medical images with FPGA acceleration.